ch-stark/argocdpoliciesblog/blog.md

 ## ArgoCD and Red Hat Advanced Cluster Management-Policies: Better together

 Often we are getting asked about the relationship between `Gitops-Operator/ArgoCD` and `Red Hat Advanced Cluster Management's` (RHACM's)-Policies-Framework and if they can be used together.
 To start with:
-They are a `perfect` fit and in the following we will list the advantages of the integration by showing some concrete examples.
+They are a `perfect` fit and you could even consider RHACM Governance as an Governance extension for existing customers.
+In the following we will list the advantages of the integration by showing some concrete examples.

 ## Advantages of using Policies with ArgoCD

-* RHACM can be used to install/configure Gitops-Operator/ArgoCD consistently either on the Hub or on Managed-Clusters.
+* RHACM-Policies can be used to install/configure Gitops-Operator/ArgoCD consistently either on the Hub or on Managed-Clusters.
 See an example [here](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-openshift-gitops.yaml).
   Using the `App-of-Apps` pattern you can e.g. have a root `Gitops-Operator/ArgoCD-Application` which deploys other Applications.
 One of those child-apps could have the purpose to deploy Policies.
   Please review this [blog](https://gexperts.com/wp/bootstrapping-openshift-gitops-with-rhacm/) for a comprehensive example how to bootstrap an environment using Policies.